What is a soul mate exactly and is it true that we all have one that we are destined to meet?

 - Soul mates vibrate at the same frequency as you.
-This is just a fancy way of saying that soul mates not only share your likes, tastes and goals, but they also share your deeper life values, beliefs and dreams.
+This is just a fancy way of saying that soul mates share not only your likes, tastes, and goals but also your deeper life values, beliefs, and dreams.
 You both “get” each other on a DNA level.

 - Soul mates don’t always stay with you for a lifetime.
 This is an extremely harmful myth that I’d love to squash once and for all!
 Soul mates don’t always stay until the end, but this is not a bad thing.
 We like to think that our lovers will be there forever because it is a comforting and sentimental thought.
-But sometimes life has different plans for us.
-Unfortunately the destruction of this ideal has wrought untold amounts of misery in people’s lives that I have witnessed firsthand.
-Sometimes soul mates are there for only a season, and sometimes they are there for a lifetime.
+But sometimes, life has different plans for us.
+Unfortunately, the destruction of this ideal has wrought untold amounts of misery in people’s lives, which I have witnessed firsthand.
+Sometimes, soul mates are there for only a season, and sometimes they are there for a lifetime.
 But whatever the case, enjoy the ride.

-- There is the possibility to find multiple soul mates – although most people only tend to find one person who they are deeply compatible with.
-I personally have never had more than one soul mate/twin flame, so I can’t speak from experience.
+- There is the possibility of finding multiple soul mates – although most people only tend to find one person with whom they are deeply compatible.
+I personally have never had more than one soul mate, so I can’t speak from experience.
 But I have known other people who have claimed to have had multiple profound relationships.